Learn These Perfectly Legal Strategies to Protect Your Assets and Income From the Devastating Costs of Long Term Care

 Does it Apply to New Jersey Eligibility?

-Generally speaking, the strategies we use at Hanlon Niemann address permissible spend downs, the prepayment of eligible expenses and converting countable assets to non-countable assets, like income producing property, single premium “no cash value” annuities, etc. We look to convert non-exempt assets into streams of income that can be made available to a community spouse, disabled child, relative and even the applicant himself or herself.
+Generally speaking, the strategies we use at Hanlon Niemann & Wright address permissible spend downs of savings and resources, the prepayment of eligible expenses and converting countable assets to non-countable assets, like income producing property, single premium “no cash value” annuities, etc. We look to convert non-exempt assets into streams of income that can be made available to a community spouse, disabled child, relative and even the applicant himself or herself.
+It’s completely legal and can be very effective.

 We also utilize leverage and borrowing techniques and personal service contracts to maximize the resources available to individuals.